Machine Learning lifecycle challenges

-Proprietary platforms like Uber's Michelangelo have been developed to address these problems internally.
-They have been successful in standardizing the process of data preparation, model training, and deployment via APIs built for data scientists.
+Proprietary platforms like Uber’s Michelangelo have been developed to address these problems internally.
+They have been successful in standardising the process of data preparation, model training, and deployment via APIs built for data scientists.
 Today we are going to talk about an open-source platform that can address these concerns and much more and present a case study on its usage.

 MLflow on Databricks as a managed service

 MLflow is an open-source, modular, framework that can be deployed locally or on any cloud platform of choice.
 Designed to work with all popular ML frameworks and developed by a growing number of contributors, it provides many useful features for ML Lifecycle management.
 You can easily integrate MLflow to your existing ML code immediately.
-For the scope of this case study, we will work with managed MLflow on the Databricks platform.
+For the scope of this case study, we will work with managed MLflow on Databricks.